naman3824/ayurshuddhiwellness/README.md

 3. Update the navigation if needed
 4. Add necessary metadata for SEO

+### Security Best Practices

+- Run `npm audit` regularly to check for vulnerabilities
+- Apply security patches with `npm audit fix` as part of your development workflow
+- Review major updates carefully before applying with `npm audit fix --force`
+- Keep dependencies updated to their latest secure versions
+- No sensitive user data is stored in client-side storage
+- Form submissions use proper validation and sanitization
+- Static site generation minimizes attack vectors

-## License
+## 📄 License

 This project is private and confidential.

 ## Contact

-For any queries regarding the project, please contact [contact information].
+For any queries regarding the project, please contact naman3824@gmail.com